 Whoever thought to add an electric motor to a bicycle deserves a prize for such an innovation.
 Electric bikes are a popular commuter tool and way for anyone to get outside into fresh air.
 While these bikes overcome many of the problems inherent with standard bikes, especially people tiring too soon, they do come with the problem of having to navigate the terms used for their electric components to make the best selection.

 If you want to purchase an electric bike of your own, you need to understand wattage, voltage and amp-hours and what they mean for your ride to make the best decision for your lifestyle.
-Here, you will find the definitions and more about the operation of e-bikes.
+Here, you will find electric bikes explained with the definitions and more about their operation.

 How Does an Electric Bike Work?

 Electric bikes use a motor to assist the movement of the pedals, making riding the bicycle less taxing.
-Some designs allow the bike to move forward under its own power from the motor while others require your assistance to pedal.
+Some designs allow the bike to move forward under its own power from the motor while electric pedal bikes require some assistance.

 Don't confuse electric bicycles with motorcycles.
 The electric motor and battery don't last as long as a gasoline-powered engine.
 However, e-bikes are better for the planet because they do not generate polluting exhaust when you ride them.
 They also are a healthier option for you because you will have to use your power to move the bike, which will improve your cardiovascular fitness.